rootstrap/blog/content/How an engineer can be your best partner.md

 ## How to start?

 As I mentioned before, start gathering data, it doesn't need to be super high-quality data, you will start learning from your users and your business reality and improve step by step.
 A simple step you can take at a really low cost is adding some forms and analytics to your landing page.
-This way you will start getting feedback from users and also start knowing your users interactions and interests.
+This way you will start getting feedback from users and also start knowing your user's interactions and interests.

 First, see an initial approach on how you should approach your changes:
 ![build measure learn](images/build-measure-learn.jpg)